raphaelrobert/privacypass-batched-tokens/draft-robert-privacypass-batched-tokens.md

-If this succeeds, the Client then constructs `Nr` Token values as follows, where `authenticator_i` is the i-th element of `authenticator_values` that corresponds to the i-th nonce was sampled in {{client-to-issuer-request}} and that the client wants to redeem:
+If this succeeds, the Client then constructs `Nr` Token values as follows, where `authenticator_i` is the i-th element of `authenticator_values` that corresponds to the i-th nonce that was sampled in {{client-to-issuer-request}} and that the client wants to redeem:

 ~~~